The French-Speaking Church

 Ligonier’s French website and social media pages on Facebook, Twitter, and Instagram ensure that French-speaking people around the world have continual access to trustworthy teaching.
 These online resources build up Christians in the knowledge of God and help them defend their faith.

 Growing interest in Reformed theology has sparked an eagerness for more resources from R.C.
 Sproul and Ligonier Ministries.
-Work is underway on publishing The Holiness of God and Chosen by God by R.C.
-Sproul in French.
-Our plans also include translating, printing, and distributing the following Reformation Trust titles:
+Our plans include translating, printing, and distributing the following Reformation Trust titles:

 - The Crucial Questions series by R.C.
 Sproul